usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-2/Digital Service Methods, Roles, and Sources of Supply.md

 >Not quite.
 While Scrum Masters support team flow, the Product Owner sets priorities and gathers requirements.

-## Digital Service Delivery Methods: HCD and DevSecOps
+## Digital service delivery methods: HCD and DevSecOps

 ### What is HCD?